Back to All Case Studies

 CRM

-Sales pipeline and deal tracking
+Sales pipeline and deal tracking — orchestration trigger source

-Delivery execution and task tracking
+Delivery execution and milestone tracking

 Invoice generation and financial records